Bowflex BXE216 Elliptical Review

 Our Least Favorite Features

-Overall the new Bowflex BXE216 seems to be a good quality option for the typical household seeking a front-drive elliptical trainer.
-At this time we can’t report about the resistance system’s force, but we expect it to be competitive for the mid-range price class.
-Our least favorite feature might be the stride length, which appears to be fixed instead of adjustable.
-This could mean that the trainer wouldn’t be ideal for especially small or tall family members.
+Our least favorite feature is the stride length, which fixed rather than adjustable.
+This means that the trainer wouldn’t be ideal for especially small or tall family members.
 Ellipticals with adjustable stride length are mostly found in a higher price class (above $2000).

 The Bottom Line